arm61/pylj/docs/source/molecular-dynamics.md

 `update_positions` returns two arrays because the configuration keeps two copies of the positions: `position`, wrapped back into the box when an atom crosses an edge, and `unwrapped`, which is not, so that the distance an atom has travelled can be measured later. `replace` makes a new configuration with some arrays changed; a configuration is never edited in place, so the state before the step is still there to compare against.

-pylj's own step is the same code, with one addition:
+`pylj`'s own step is the same code, with one addition:

 ```{literalinclude} ../../pylj/md.py
 :pyobject: velocity_verlet